The Dark Funnel: How to Track Perplexity and ChatGPT in GA4

 Step 2: Create the Custom Channel

-7. Order: Drag this new channel to the TOP of the list.
-Crucial: If you leave it at the bottom, the "Referral" rule might catch it first.
+Order: drag this channel to the TOP of the list.
+If you leave it at the bottom, the "Referral" rule catches it first.

 Step 3: Verification

 Once saved, wait 24 hours.
-Then navigate to Reports > Acquisition > Traffic acquisition.
-Switch the primary dimension to "AEO / AI Channels."
+Navigate to Reports > Acquisition > Traffic acquisition and switch the primary dimension to "AEO / AI Channels."
 You should now see a distinct row for Perplexity traffic.

 Feature